diku-dk/ap-e2024-pub/week4/README.md

   plentiful tests.

 - `src/APL/Monad.hs`: Contains all things related to the evaluation monad.
-Note that some definitions from assignment 2 have moved from `APL.Eval` to `APL.Monad` in this assignment; e.g. `Val` and definitions related to the environment.
+Note that some definitions from A2 have moved from `APL.Eval` to `APL.Monad` in this assignment; e.g. `Val` and definitions related to the environment.